The Bankrate promise

 You plan to make a large purchase soon

-Perhaps you intend to buy a big-ticket item like a new laptop, washing machine or a TV.
-Since you rarely make these kinds of large purchases, you might not have enough funds right now to pay it all at once.
-Well, the Wells Fargo Active Cash has a decent intro APR offer — 0 percent intro APR on new purchases for 15 months from account opening (19.99 percent, 24.99 percent, or 29.99 percent variable APR thereafter).
-Fifteen months should be long enough for new purchases, making the Wells Fargo Active Cash a good card to carry over a balance for a while.
+Perhaps you intend to buy a big-ticket item like a new laptop or washing machine, but you don’t have enough funds right now to pay for it all at once.
+Well, the Wells Fargo Active Cash has a solid introductory APR offer: 0 percent intro APR on new purchases for 15 months from account opening (20.24 percent, 25.24 percent or 29.99 percent variable APR thereafter).
+Fifteen months should be long enough to pay off most new purchases, making the Wells Fargo Active Cash a good card to carry over a balance for a while.

 You want to transfer high-interest debt

-Alternatively, maybe you have some credit card debt that you accumulated from a high-interest card and would like to transfer that balance to a card with a lower interest.
-The Wells Fargo Active Cash also has a solid intro APR offer for qualifying balance transfers — 0 percent intro APR for 15 months on qualifying balance transfers made within 120 days of account opening (19.99 percent, 24.99 percent, or 29.99 percent variable APR thereafter).
+Alternatively, maybe you have some credit card debt that you accumulated from a high-interest card and would like to transfer that balance to a card with an intro APR offer for balance transfers.
+The Wells Fargo Active Cash also has a solid intro APR offer for qualifying balance transfers: 0 percent intro APR for 15 months from account opening on qualifying balance transfers made within 120 days of account opening (20.24 percent, 25.24 percent or 29.99 percent variable APR thereafter).

-Before you get too excited, you should know there is an intro balance transfer fee of $5 or 3 percent (whichever is greater) on balance transfers performed during the first 120 days.
-After that, the fee will go up to 5 percent or a minimum of $5.
+You should also know there is an intro balance transfer fee of 3 percent, or a minimum of $5, on balance transfers performed during the first 120 days.
+After that, the fee will go up to 5 percent (minimum of $5).

 You want better card benefits without paying an annual fee

-As if the high cash rewards rate, welcome bonus and introductory APR for balance transfers and purchases weren’t enough, the card has additional features usually typical of cards with annual fees.
-These features include cellphone protection (if you pay your monthly cellphone bill with the card), auto rental collision damage waiver coverage, travel and emergency assistance services, extended warranty protection, Visa Signature Concierge Services and additional perks at Luxury Hotel Collection properties.
+As if the high cash rewards rate, welcome bonus and introductory APR offers weren’t enough, the card has additional features usually typical of cards with annual fees.
+These features include cellphone protection (if you pay your monthly cellphone bill with the card), an auto rental collision damage waiver, travel and emergency assistance services, Visa Signature Concierge Services and more.
 This makes the Wells Fargo Active Cash suited for even the most cautious cardholders.

 When is the Wells Fargo Active Cash not worth it?